 Students tend to own an abundance of expensive tech and gadgets, making it crucial for them to take out the correct type of home contents insurance to protect those items.
 Most students also live in shared accommodation, which can be more susceptible to theft.
 Here’s what you need to know about getting the right level of cover.

-It is a policy designed for students living away from home in rented accommodation that can protect personal belongings against loss, theft or damage.
+Student home insurance is a policy designed for students living away from home in rented accommodation.
+It can protect personal belongings against loss, theft or damage.
+Items covered can include:

-Student home insurance only covers your contents, and does not including buildings insurance.
+Student home insurance only covers your contents and does not include buildings insurance.
 This is because your landlord is responsible for insuring the building you are renting against damage.

-You cannot insure any single items worth more than a set amount, often £1,000
+You cannot insure any single item worth more than a set amount, often £1,000

-You do not have any current criminal convictions
+You must not have any current criminal convictions